brentgroves/k8s-train/run-single-instance-stateful-application/notes.md

 sudo chmod 777 /srv/mysql
 sudo chown nobody:nogroup /srv/mysql

+Deploy the PV and PVC of the YAML file:

+kubectl apply -f mysql-pv.yaml

 https://kubernetes.io/docs/concepts/storage/persistent-volumes/
 A PersistentVolume (PV) is a piece of storage in the cluster that has been provisioned by an administrator or dynamically provisioned using Storage Classes.
 It is a resource in the cluster just like a node is a cluster resource.
 PVs are volume plugins like Volumes, but have a lifecycle independent of any individual Pod that uses the PV.
 This API object captures the details of the implementation of the storage, be that NFS, iSCSI, or a cloud-provider-specific storage system.